Jim Harbaugh says door is closed on him returning to the NFL

 - Jim HarbaughAmerican football player and coach

-ANN ARBOR, Mich.
-(AP) Michigan coach Jim Harbaugh said Tuesday that the door is closed on his potential return to the NFL.
+ANN ARBOR, Mich. — Michigan coach Jim Harbaugh said Tuesday that the door is closed on his potential return to the NFL.

 Harbaugh said he took a look at possibly coaching the Minnesota Vikings – interviewing with them last month on signing day – to find out if he wanted to be back in the league after seven seasons with the Wolverines.